 On January 13, 2014, the Internal Revenue Service issued Revenue Procedure 2014-12 which establishes the circumstances under which the Internal Revenue Service will not challenge partnership allocations of § 47 rehabilitation credit by a partnership to its partners.

 Tax Exempt Use Property

 The rehabilitation tax credit is not allowed for expenditures with respect to property that is considered be tax exempt use property.
-Under the tax-exempt entity leasing rules of 168(h) the threshold to determine if a disqualified lease exists has been raised from more than 35% to more than 50%.
-The provision is effective for expenditures properly taken into account for periods after December 31, 2007.
+Under the tax-exempt entity leasing rules of 168(h), the threshold to determine if a disqualified lease exists has been raised to more than 50%.

 Alternative Minimum Tax

 For qualified rehabilitation credits determined under Internal Revenue Code Section 47 attributable to qualified rehabilitation expenses properly taken into account for periods after December 31, 2007 the alternative tax rules are not applicable.
 Thus, a taxpayer may use the rehabilitation tax credit to offset his regular tax liability.
 See the instructions on Form 3468, Investment Credit, for more information.

 If you have claimed a rehabilitation tax credit and the entire project is not completed 30 months after you have claimed the credit and you have not received final certification from the Department of Interior, you must provide written notice to the Internal Revenue Service.
 The notice must be provided before the last day of the 30 months.
 The notice as required under Regulation Section 1.48-12(d)(7) is to be mailed to the address shown and you must consent to extend the statute of limitations.

 For information on donating an easement on a historic building see the Conservation Easement Audit Techniques Guide (PDF).